 🏢 Nairobi — The Tech Hub

-Africa’s “Silicon Savannah” with a booming tech ecosystem.
+- Africa’s “Silicon Savannah” with a booming tech ecosystem.

-Vibrant nightlife, cafes, coworking spaces.
+- Vibrant nightlife, cafes, and coworking spaces.

-Downsides: traffic and higher costs than other regions.
+- Downside: Traffic and higher costs than other regions.

 🏖️ Mombasa & Diani — Coastal Paradise

-Diani Beach is famous for kitesurfing, coworking spots, and affordable rentals.
+- Diani Beach is famous for kitesurfing, coworking spots, and affordable rentals.

-Internet speeds are solid along the coast.
+- Internet speeds are solid along the coast.

 🏝️ Lamu — The Slow Living Experience

-Limited infrastructure, but fiber internet is improving.
+- Limited infrastructure, but fiber internet is improving.

 🏞️ Nanyuki — Gateway to Adventure